 For this section, you will be given the most comprehensive plate tectonic model to date called “Plate Tectonics in a Nutshell,” from the United States Geological Survey (USGS).
 This model (see Figure 8) includes not only what is happening along earth’s plates, but depicts mechanisms for movement.

 USGS Model link: http://volcanoes.usgs.gov/about/edu/dynamicplanet/platetectonics.pdf

-Procedures:
+Procedures.